 Overnight stay with breakfast in Reykjavík, Iceland

 After breakfast, leave Reykjavík and head for the Golden Circle!
 As the urban buildings fade, the incredible, unspoiled panoramas begin to surround you.
-Notice how nature has shaped and influenced the landscapes over thousands of years.
+Notice how nature has shaped and influenced landscapes over thousands of years.
 Your first stop is Rift Valley in Thingvellir, where deep canyons, green, endless views, and breathtakingly clear rivers dominate the scenery.
-Water certainly comes in many beautiful shapes and forms; however, is anything more impressive than when it expells into the air from a crater on the earth's surface?
+Water comes in many beautiful shapes and forms; however, is anything more impressive than when it expells into the air from a crater on the earth's surface?

 The closer you get to the southernmost city, Vík, the closer you get to two of Iceland's famous volcanoes.
 Discover Mýrdalsjökull, the ice-covered volcano that hasn't erupted in a while, and the notorious volcano Eyjafjallajökull.
 In April 2010, Eyjafjallajökull created a vast ash cloud and a historic disruption to air travel across western and northern Europe for six days.
 What else can you find hidden in the landscapes here?
-Explore around the Seljalandsfoss and Skógafoss waterfalls, close to the black sandy beach, and see the south coast's cliffs.
+Explore the Seljalandsfoss and Skógafoss waterfalls, close to the black sandy beach, and see the south coast's cliffs.

 Travel time: approx. 4 hours / approx. 300 km

 After packing all your stuff into the car, begin your drive to Skaftafell National Park, famous for its hikes.
 Trek one of the many beautiful trails leading to the Svartifoss Waterfall and its dark lava columns.
 Relish breathtaking views over white glaciers and endless landscapes.